KatherineMichel/the-list/README.md

 # Favorite Learning Resources

 <!--
+http://blog.interviewing.io/lessons-from-3000-technical-interviews/ | Lessons from 3,000 technical interviews… or how what you do after graduation matters way more than where you went to school – interviewing.io blog

 http://thenewstack.io

 https://medium.com/@samdebrule/almost-every-product-design-resource-you-need-to-understand-the-tech-ecosystem-3d734f9c1a22 | The Gargantuan Product & Design Resource Hub – Sam DeBrule – Medium